thoomkuzhymatthew/EPL_arb_betting/reflections/leoliao03.md

 2. Difficult to See Any Strategy Generate Profit

-    nitially, all strategies ran my bankroll to zero.
+    Initially, all strategies ran my bankroll to zero.
 Whilst that's not necessarily surprising (we know gambling is bad), I figured that taking less aggressive approaches like **hard cap on stake limits** might see some success.

 ## Our Git Website
-*Evidence: Commit history on the 4th and 5th of February* I designed the 'Exploratory Data Analysis' portion of the website in addition to assisting Matthew with deciding the colour scheme, fonts, font-sizes etc.
+*Evidence: Commit history on the 4th and 5th of February* I designed the 'Exploratory Data Analysis' portion of the website in addition to assisting Matthew with deciding the colour scheme, fonts, font sizes etc.

 ## Key Technical Decisions Influenced